 - The member must have a life-threatening or seriously debilitating condition.
 (Life-threatening means either a disease or condition where the likelihood of death is high unless the course of the disease is interrupted, or diseases or conditions with potentially fatal outcomes, where the end point of clinical intervention is survival.
-Seriously Debilitating refers to diseases or conditions that cause major irreversible morbidity.) - The member's provider must certify that the member has a condition, as defined in paragraph (1), for which - i. standard therapies have not been effective in improving the condition of the member, - ii. standard therapies would not be medically appropriate for the member, or b. the member's provider who is not under contract with the Health Plan but is appropriately licensed and qualified to treat the member's condition, or c. the member requests a therapy that, based upon two (2) documents from the medical and scientific evidence, is likely to be more beneficial than standard therapies
+Seriously Debilitating refers to diseases or conditions that cause major irreversible morbidity.) - The member's provider must certify that the member has a condition, as defined in paragraph (1), for which - i. standard therapies have not been effective in improving the condition of the member, - ii. standard therapies would not be medically appropriate for the member, iii. there is no more beneficial standard therapy covered by the Health Plan than the therapy proposed.
+Either a. the member's network provider or

+- b. the member's provider who is not under contract with the Health Plan but is appropriately licensed and qualified to treat the member's condition, or - c. the member requests a therapy that, based upon two (2) documents from the medical and scientific evidence, is likely to be more beneficial than standard therapies